-The Phi Phi Islands could be the ultimate paradise… but for how long?
+The Phi Phi Islands are our favourite romantic paradise… but for how long?

-When my in-laws offered Mr Globetrotter and I a week of babysitting for us to travel anywhere in the world, we did not hesitate at the opportunity to take a kid-free vacation!
+When my in-laws offered Mr Globetrotter and me a week of babysitting for us to travel anywhere in the world, we did not hesitate at the opportunity to take a kid-free vacation!

 A bit more about the Phi Phi Islands Thailand

 Although often called Phi Phi Island, or Koh Phi Phi, the Phi Phi Islands are actually made up of two larger islands and four smaller, uninhabited islands, situated about 40km away from Phuket and Krabi.

 Most well known are Ko Phi Phi Don to the north where you will find Tonsai Bay and numerous backpackers, hotels and beach resorts – the only inhabited island; to the south is Ko Phi Phi Leh.